ws111994/Guide-to-Notion/index.md

 Hello there!
 This documentation will help you use Notion to the fullest.
 The goal of this document is to provide a complete walkthrough that will make you a pro Notion users at the end.
 We will also provide small tips and tricks to optimize your workflow when you are using Notion.

+Plan, track, and do all your work in one place.
+Steer the ship together!

 ### Intended Users

 This documentation is targeted towards the following users: